© Crown copyright 2021

 - if at work, they should inform their employer or line manager and return home as soon as possible

 2.2 If a staff member receives a positive SARS-CoV-2 PCR test result

 When a staff member receives a positive SARS-CoV-2 PCR test result, they must self-isolate for 10 days.
 The isolation period includes the day the symptoms started or the day their PCR test was taken if they do not have symptoms, and the next 10 full days.
-Their household contacts should follow the stay at home guidance and self-isolate from when the staff member’s symptoms started or from the date of the PCR test if asymptomatic.
-Household contacts who also work in health and social care may be exempt from self-isolation under very specific circumstances (see section 2.5).
+Their household contacts should follow the stay at home guidance which outlines details on self-isolation requirements.

 Any staff admitted to hospital with COVID-19 symptoms will be subject to the guidance for isolation for patients within guidance for stepdown of infection control precautions and discharging COVID-19 patients.